pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingCentral.md

           networks:
             - pingnet
       ```

-1. If the `/conf` directory does not exist, go ahead and create it.
-Once it has been created copy the hostkey `pingcentral.jwk` from the `/tmp` directory to the new `/conf` directory.
+1. If the `/conf` directory doesn't exist, create it.
+When it has been created, copy the hostkey `pingcentral.jwk` from the `/tmp` directory to the new `/conf` directory.

 1. Save `docker-compose.yml` and start the stack: